rubynortheast/dibirails/README.md

 Now, Go back to http://localhost:3000/..
 Success !

-If we have time we will all go over Gems if not please feel free to visit [link].
+If we have time we will all go over Gems if not please feel free to visit [https://www.ruby-toolbox.com/].